gcangioli/who-umc-poc/input/pagecontent/substanceRequest.md

 ### Substance Request

-In this section it is described how the WHO-UMC IDMP API is used to request a new SubstanceDefinition representing a GSID in an asynchronous way.
+In this section it is described how the WHO-UMC IDMP service (API) is used to request a new SubstanceDefinition representing a GSID in an asynchronous way.

 The reason for using an asynchronous request model is that the process for generating a GSID includes a manual data validation step which can not be  done instantly.